NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/getting_started_notes.md

 I know from experience trying to install MATLAB on Linux for ECEn 380 that matlab versions are stored in `~/.matlab/`.

 I checked there.
-We're running R2021a
+Were running R2021a

 `MATLAB Version = R2021a`

 Okay.
-How can I find what version of Xilinx we're using?
+How can I find what version of Xilinx were using?

 Ran `find . -name "xilinx"` to show everything in the directories I have access to from `/home/[my_username]` that have "xilinx" in the title of the filename.